+Some concern was raised at the loss of protection for trees in the areas being proposed to be taken out of the conservation area, particularly in Rectory Gardens.
 Many of the areas which are being taken out already have TPOs in place, which give greater protection for the trees than conservation area status.
-This will however be reviews by the conservation officer and the tree officer to ensure the TPO areas are up-to-date and to see whether any more

-The most important feature is the historic wall.
+This will however be reviews by the conservation officer and the tree officer to ensure the TPO areas are up-to-date and to see whether any more Concern that Stone Lane would be taken out because it is an historic lane with some historic properties The most important feature is the historic wall.
 However, the properties have also been altered to some extent and have lost their original character.
 The connection of the wall on its own to the rest of the conservation area is not considered sufficiently significantly to merit being in the conservation area, so it will remain being proposed to be taken out.